-The Small Chinese Fuseki (also called the mini-chinese Fuseki) is the pattern of , and in the diagram below. may also be a play at a against a White komoku at b.
+The mini-Chinese fuseki (or small-Chinese fuseki) is the pattern of , and in the diagram below. may also be a play at a against a White komoku at b.
 The placement of may vary ("d" is also common), and is sometimes played one line higher.

-This is a possible continuation in very modern style - is just a few years old Chinese invention.
-Note that is necessary, pushing makes white shape collapse quickly.
+This is one possible continuation played around 2001-2003 by Korean players and then Chinese players. is necessary, as pushing makes white shape collapse quickly.
 After , 'a' and 'b' are black's options (there are almost no traces of other followups in pro games).
-Note that white still has aji of the probe 'c' to look forward, followed by a crosscut and cap at 'd'.
+White still has aji of the probe 'c', followed by a crosscut and cap at 'd'.

-This sequence is also plausible when black has large enclosure at the top instead of mini-chinese.
+This sequence is also plausible when black has any large moyo at the top, not only the mini-Chinese.